 The WAN RTT monitor in OpManager mitigates network latency by diagnosing the network paths with a high RTT and helps the IT admin to resolve poor WAN performance.

 Monitor network latency using OpManger's WAN monitor.
 It identifies outages between two network stations by performing a traceroute action to get the required information on packet loss.
+This is how OpManager provides Packet Loss Monitoring.
 Furthermore, it provides a hop-wise view of the latency graph in a single window.
 This network latency monitor helps you drill down and precisely locate the hop at which the outage occurred.